Todd Saliman, Vice President and Chief Financial Officer

 Dan serves as chairman for a governor appointed Board of the Colorado Educational and Cultural Facilities Authority (CECFA) and was appointed as member of the TIAA-Nuveen investment advisory committee in 2018.
 He has served 7 years as the Council & District Commissioner for the Long's Peak Council of the Boy Scouts of America.
 He served 10 years on the investment committee for the American Meteorological Society.
 He currently serves on the Audit & Finance Committees for the Association of Universities for Research in Astronomy (AURA), UNAVCO, and the DSST Public Schools Foundation.
 He is also a scoutmaster for Troop 333 in Broomfield, CO.

-Sandy Hicks, Associate Vice President & Chief Procurement Officer, Procurement Service Center
+Ed Mills, Associate Vice President & Chief Procurement Officer, Procurement Service Center

 Terry Lee, Associate Vice President & Chief Risk Officer, Risk Management